April 1, 2026 - American Journal - Breanna Morello

 unidentified

-And we have here somebody who actually did just go vote for Ron Paul, a first time caucus voter, Corporal Jesse Thorson, who is 28 years old, and you were active duty U.S. Army.
+And we have here somebody who actually did just go vote for Ron Paul, a first time caucus voter, Corporal Jesse Thorson, who is 28 years old, and you are active duty U.S. Army.

-What did you vote for, Ron Paul?
+Why did you vote for Ron Paul?

 Well, I'm really excited about a lot of his ideas, especially when it comes to bringing the soldiers home.